The Wicked (2013 film): Plot

-Zach finds Max in the basement and is knocked out by the Witch.
+Zach finds Max in the basement and is knocked out by the witch.
 Sammy reaches the nearby rangers station and calls the cops, who reject her call as a prank.
 She finally blackmails Deputy Karl, saying she will upload the photo which shows him smoking on duty if he doesn't show up.
 Enraged, Karl sets out to arrest Sammy.
 Back in the house Zach opens his eyes and sees Max, Carter and Tracy pinned to the walls with apples in each of their mouths.
-The Witch kills Carter and Tracy with a huge meat grinder and eats them both, thereby restoring her beauty.
+The witch kills Carter and Tracy with a huge meat grinder and eats them both, thereby restoring her beauty.
 Zach manages to free his hands from the cuffs and tries to escape with Max.
-They manage to make it out of the house, but the Witch captures them again.
+They manage to make it out of the house, but the witch captures them again.
 In the meantime Karl arrests Sammy and takes her back to the police station, rejecting her pleas to save Max.
 He gets a message from another cop, Deputy Mahoney, saying the ranger in Speeder Station is dead, and he found Julie and Amanda.
 Karl realizes Sammy is telling the truth and drives towards Open Hearth, asking Mahoney to meet him there.

 Karl arrives and goes inside, with Deputy Mahoney remaining to guard Sammy.
-The Witch kills Mahoney and attacks Karl inside the house.
+The witch kills Mahoney and attacks Karl inside the house.
 Sammy finds Max, and as she tries to escape with him, they find Zach on the table and save him.
 They find a bottle designed to capture the witch and decide to use it.
-The Witch runs away at first but then attacks them and start to drain their souls.
-They manage to burn her using the flamethrower given to Max by his grandpa, who is revealed to have been a witch hunter.
+The witch runs away at first but then attacks them and start to drain their souls.
+They manage to burn her using the flamethrower given to Max by his grandfather, who is revealed to have been a witch hunter.
 When the police search the house later, they do not find any corpses.

-The house is later torn down and turned into a children's park, and the film ends with the suggestion the Witch is still hunting children.
+The house is later torn down and turned into a children's park, and the film ends with the suggestion the witch is still hunting children.